 How to be a versatile photographer

-For this trip, I chose one of the photojournalists’ favorite films : Ilford HP5.
+For this trip, I chose one of the photojournalists’ favorite films to shoot in the 35GT: Ilford HP5.
 What is interesting about this film is its capacity to produce clean images even if pushed, which allows shooting in every type of light.
 One roll was exposed at 400 ISO, another at 800 ISO.
 The Minox’s meter is limited to 1600 ISO, which, for most circumstances with available light, is perfectly adequate.

 A potential challenge in using that Minox 35GT is that it’s a zone focusing camera.
 Given the size of this camera, it must have been impossible for Minox’s engineers to add a rangefinder to the 35GT.
 Were I richer, I would have bought a Contax T, a contemporary competitor of the Minox with a rangefinder.
 Never mind, I soon got used to thinking about hyperfocal distance, varying aperture size for desired depth-of-field, and estimating distances – the focusing process is part of the Minox charm.